WPBeginner

 Internet Corporation for Assigned Names and Numbers (ICANN) manages the domain names system.
 It is a non-profit organization that creates and implements the policies for domain names.

-ICANN gives permission to companies called Domain Name Registrars for selling domain names.
-These domain registrars are allowed to make changes to domain names registry on your behalf.
+ICANN gives permission to companies called Domain Name Registrars to sell domain names.
+These domain registrars are allowed to make changes to the domain name registry on your behalf.

-Domain name registrars can sell domain names, manage its records, renewals, and transfers to other registrars.
+Domain name registrars can sell domain names, manage their records, renewals, and transfers to other registrars.

 As a domain name owner, you are responsible for telling the registrar where to send requests.
 You are also responsible for renewing your domain registration.